nilearn/nilearn/doc/developers/group_sparse_covariance.rst

 In practice, using the duality gap value to stop iteration leads to guaranteed uncertainty on the objective value, in any case.
 No time is lost on over optimizing rapidly converging problems.
-However, the duality gap criteria can lead to prohibitive computation time on slowing converging cases.
+However, the duality gap criterion can lead to prohibitive computation time on slowly converging cases.
 In practice, finding a proper value for the duality gap uncertainty can be tricky, because it is most easily given as an absolute uncertainty on an objective whose value highly depends on input data.

-..
-    implementing a relative stopping criterion should be done one way or another.

 Variation of norm of estimate